aschueppert/portfolio-aschuep/docs/assignments/assignment6.md

 - **Flaw:** Participant 1 had difficulty locating their created post and understanding where to set a theme after drafting it.
 - **Cause:** The navigation hierarchy may lack clear labeling or grouping of related actions, leading to excessive back-and-forth steps.
-- **Solution:** Implementing clearer visual cues, such as a post-draft summary page with direct links for further actions (e.g., set theme, approve, edit) could improve task flow.
+- **Solution:** Implementing clearer visual cues, such as a post-draft summary page with direct links for further actions could improve task flow.
+In addition could figure out how to keep the user on the same page after creating a post for approving and setting theme.
 - **Type & Severity:** Conceptual; Moderate.

 #### 3. **Scrolling Visibility on Theme Selection Page**